← Back to Automotive Projects

 Step 5.1: Transmission Removal

 At this point, the transmission was half way from being ready to be removed.
 Both axles were out and all the fluid was on the driveway.
-I was having issues shifting easily between gears, so I decided this would be the best opprotunity to take the transmission out and rebuild it.
+I was having issues shifting easily between gears, so I decided this would be the best opportunity to take the transmission out and rebuild it.

 Transmission Removal Improvised on Driveway